Hydr0Dr4gon/Arduino-SteamVR-controller/README.md

 - Add Bluetooth, and a battery, to enable wireless operation.

 # Build process
-I've built two of these controllers, from an Arduino Nano, an MPU-9255 IMU, and a cheap one-handed controller from ebay.
+I've built one of these controllers so far, from a TeensyLC, MPU2950 and the button and joystick daughter board from a set of Razer Hydras.
-Some photos from the build process can be found here: http://imgur.com/gallery/ihOr1

 # Special thanks
 Thanks for github user rpicopter, for the DMP enabled motion processing library for the MPU9250.
 I used this, to get the DMP data from my MPU-9255. https://github.com/rpicopter/ArduinoMotionSensorExample

+Thanks to githug user peter10110 who built this entire project of which I am just modifying to my spec.